clezcoding/Linux-Backup-Script/README.md

 How can i use this Script?

-Just insert this command in your Shell: wget https://github.com/clezcoding/Linux-Backup-Script/archive/main.zip && unzip main.zip && cd multiscriptbyclez-main && chmod 777 install.sh && ./install.sh
+Just insert this command in your Shell: wget https://github.com/clezcoding/Linux-Backup-Script/archive/main.zip && unzip main.zip && cd Linux-Backup-Script-main && chmod 777 BackupScript.sh && ./BackupScript.sh

 Your Backups are located in /opt